 Prenuptial Agreements Solicitors

 When married couples and civil partners separate, they are able to make claims against each other’s income, property, assets and pension provision.
-The court has a wide discretion to redistribute assets to achieve a fair financial settlement and will often take any prenuptial agreement into consideration.
+The court has a wide discretion to redistribute assets to achieve a fair financial settlement and will often take any prenuptial or postnuptial agreement into consideration.

-Protecting your financial interests
+Protecting your financial interests with a prenuptial agreement

 At WSP Solicitors, we can guide and advise you through the process of reaching a prenuptial agreement, including exchanging financial information and negotiating the terms of the agreement with your partner (who should receive their own legal advice).